SixArm/mast-cell-help/todo/quality-of-life-improvements/index.md

 Food wise I have to stay away from anything with natural flavours (alcohol in extracts) vinegar, yeast or anything fermented.
 They act like alcohol in our stomachs.
 Then anything high in nickel which all legumes are high and most food contain soy.
 I have the “intolerances” app.
 Check out what foods have nickel and see if theres a pattern.
 Atm ive been eating lots of roast chicken in tortillas, plain pasta, fried eggs.

 Melissa Crenshaw.
 Homeopathic practitioner

 Protein to repair the tissues.
 I used to only be able to consume organic pea protein powder, but have found sources for pasture raised turkey and wild caught flash frozen salmon.
 When you are in a flare, you first need to be able to consume nutrition that does not further inflame your body and that will be unique to you.
 After you have a few days of one-2 foods, your body naturally will become nutrient deprived and hungry.
 Try adding protein.
 Whatever type you choose to add in, make it organic pasture raised l/finished or wild caught and not fed grains.
 This rebuilds and repairs muscle tissues, keeps inflammation low and allows for healing.

-* **Hypoallergenic Products:** Some individuals with sensitivities opt for hypoallergenic products that are formulated to minimize the use of common allergens and irritants.
+* **Hypoallergenic Products**: Some individuals with sensitivities opt for hypoallergenic products that are formulated to minimize the use of common allergens and irritants.
 These products may be labeled as suitable for sensitive skin.

-* **Avoidance and Substitution:** Managing household product sensitivities often involves avoiding products known to trigger reactions and substituting them with alternative, less irritating options.
+* **Avoidance and Substitution**: Managing household product sensitivities often involves avoiding products known to trigger reactions and substituting them with alternative, less irritating options.

-* **Read product labels:** Choosing products labeled as "fragrance-free," "hypoallergenic," or "sensitive skin".
+* **Read product labels**: Choosing products labeled as "fragrance-free," "hypoallergenic," or "sensitive skin".

-* **Symptoms:** Skin reactions (rashes, itching, redness), respiratory symptoms (coughing, sneezing, wheezing), eye irritation, nasal congestion, headaches, and fatigue.
+* **Symptoms**: Skin reactions (rashes, itching, redness), respiratory symptoms (coughing, sneezing, wheezing), eye irritation, nasal congestion, headaches, and fatigue.

-* **Symptoms:** Symptoms of chemical allergies can vary and may include skin rashes, itching, redness, hives, nasal congestion, sneezing, coughing, wheezing, headache, dizziness, nausea, fatigue, and in severe cases, [[anaphylaxis](../anaphylaxis/)](../anaphylaxis/).
+* **Symptoms**: Symptoms of chemical allergies can vary and may include skin rashes, itching, redness, hives, nasal congestion, sneezing, coughing, wheezing, headache, dizziness, nausea, fatigue, and in severe cases, [[anaphylaxis](../anaphylaxis/)](../anaphylaxis/).

-* **Environmental Sensitivities:** Some individuals may develop environmental sensitivities, often referred to as Multiple Chemical Sensitivity (MCS), where they experience adverse reactions to a broad range of chemicals at lower exposure levels than typically tolerated by the general population.
+* **Environmental Sensitivities**: Some individuals may develop environmental sensitivities, often referred to as Multiple Chemical Sensitivity (MCS), where they experience adverse reactions to a broad range of chemicals at lower exposure levels than typically tolerated by the general population.

-* **Skin Allergies:** Contact dermatitis is a type of skin allergy caused by contact with allergens, including certain chemicals.
+* **Skin Allergies**: Contact dermatitis is a type of skin allergy caused by contact with allergens, including certain chemicals.
 Common allergens include nickel, preservatives, and fragrances in personal care products.

-* **Diagnosis:** Patch testing and other allergy tests may be conducted to identify specific allergens.
+* **Diagnosis**: Patch testing and other allergy tests may be conducted to identify specific allergens.

-* **Management:** The primary management strategy for chemical allergies involves avoiding exposure to the allergens.
+* **Management**: The primary management strategy for chemical allergies involves avoiding exposure to the allergens.
 This may include using fragrance-free and hypoallergenic products, choosing natural cleaning agents, and minimizing exposure to known triggers.

-* **Air Quality Considerations:** Individuals with chemical allergies may benefit from improving indoor air quality by using air purifiers with activated carbon filters and maintaining good ventilation.
+* **Air Quality Considerations**: Individuals with chemical allergies may benefit from improving indoor air quality by using air purifiers with activated carbon filters and maintaining good ventilation.
 Avoiding smoking and minimizing exposure to indoor pollutants can also contribute to a healthier indoor environment.

 When choosing hypoallergenic products, it's important to consider individual sensitivities and allergies.
 Some people may still be sensitive to specific ingredients, even in hypoallergenic formulations.
 Here are some tips: